-- It occurs mostly under the age of 50 (over age of 50, ischaemia is more common and should be suspected first) and rarely over 70.
+Benign early repolarisation occurs mostly under the age of 50 (over the age of 50, ischaemia is more common and should be suspected first).

-- The changes do not change!
-During a STEMI, the changes will evolve – in BER, they will remain the same.
+The ECG abnormalities do not change!
+During a STEMI, the changes will evolve – in benign early repolarisation, they will remain the same.

-The ST segment is the part of the ECG between the end of the S wave & start of the T wave.
+The STsegment is the part of the ECG between the end of the S wave and the start of the T wave.

-In a healthy individual it should be an isoelectric line (neither elevated or depressed).
+In a healthy individual, it should be an isoelectric line (neither elevated nor depressed).

 Abnormalities of the ST segment should be investigated to rule out pathology.

-It is most commonly caused by acute myocardial infarction.
+It is most commonly caused by acute full-thickness myocardial infarction.

 Tall T waves